• Skip to main content

 Instructions

 • Weigh or measure the sugar into a small bowl and set aside.
-In another bowl, weigh or measure the flour, salt, baking powder, instant espresso powder and run a whisk through to blend.
+In another bowl, weigh or measure the flour, salt, baking powder, and instant espresso powder, and whisk to blend.

-• Preheat your oven to 375°, and line 2 cookie sheet pans with parchment paper.
-I used a medium cookie scoop and got 2-¼ dozen cookies from this batch.
-Do not put more than 12 scoops on a pan.
+• Preheat your oven to 350°F (175°C or 180°C), and line 2 cookie sheet pans with parchment paper.
+I used a medium cookie scoop and added 12 scoops of cookie dough to a sheet pan.
 They do spread when they bake.
-Try and keep at least 2 inches apart from each scoop.
+Try to keep at least 2 inches between each scoop.
 Take a pecan half and push it down on the top of each cookie dough mound.
 Bake for 12-14 minutes.
-Keep a watch on them after 11 minutes; you want the edges to get a medium golden brown around the edges.
-Move them to a cooling rack once you take them from the oven.
+I leave the cookies on the sheet pan for a minute once out of the oven before moving them to a cooling rack,

 NUTRITION DISCLAIMER